Python Lecture 04 - Class Internals and Descriptors

 pass

-Data Descriptors vs Non-Data Descriptors
+Data vs Non-Data Descriptors

 # Data descriptor: has __set__ or __delete__